kdingle88/evercraft-springboot/README.md

 ##### Samples

-> As a character I want to be able to wield a longsword so that I can look cool
+> As a adventurer I want to be able to wield a longsword so that I can look cool

 - does 5 points of damage

-> As a character I want to be able to wield a +2 waraxe that so that I can *be* cool
+> As a adventurer I want to be able to wield a +2 waraxe that so that I can *be* cool

 - does 6 points of damage
 - +2 to attack